 Annual Membership Fees

-Join the SFDACC and receive the benefits of membership.
-Select a membership category based on the type of support you wish to provide.
-If you will be representing an organization such as an institution or a corporation, select “organization”.
+If you are representing an organization such as an institution or a corporation, select “organization”.
 If you have the means and want to show how much you care about arts and culture here, select “patron”.
-By joining you will become eligible to vote at our annual general meeting.
+By joining the SFDACC Membership you will become eligible to vote at our annual general meeting.